 A2: I simply checked on the Internet.
 I typed in ‘New Zealand Attack,’ I’d heard about another attack by right-wingers that happened a while back on Netflix (referring to the recently released documentary ‘July 22’ about the 2011 Norway attack) to the ... it came out not long before this attack (talking about the New Zealand Attack), so... it was the same link, it was the radical right […]

 Beside the use of multiple platforms and technologies, teens are also part of a composite social structure made up of numerous individuals with whom they can discuss (fake) news.
 Several discussions showed that “receiving information from socially proximate sources can help to legitimate the veracity of information that is shared on social networks” (Tandoc et al. 2018, p.
 139).
 Teens regularly mention teachers, parents and grandparents as trusted adults.
 For instance, a website could be trusted if suggested by a teacher.
 Teens also shared that they trust some influencers on social media and that they are well aware of their influence: “if one day, if there’s a big influencer who’s going to talk about a particular subject, it’s going to have a massive impact!” (focus group H, from school 3, H1).
-Teens mention that influencers talk about hard news (e. “gilets jaunes,” “climate change,” “terrorist attacks” at the time of the focus groups, etc.).
-Some not only follow influencers they consider as legitimate, they also watch conspiracy videos (e.g., a video on pyramids and the use of electricity in their construction) they consider “stupid” and admit sharing.
+Teens mention that influencers talk about hard news (e.g., “Yellow vests,” “climate change,” “terrorist attacks” at the time of the focus groups, etc.).
+Some not only follow influencers they consider as legitimate, they also watch conspiracy videos (e.g., a video on pyramids and the use of electricity in their construction) they consider “stupid” and admit sharing them.
 While they find these videos entertaining, they also consider them potentially dangerous as they can influence political opinion: “For example, in politics, why should we vote for Donald Trump?...
 I’ll come across videos that talk about that, and I agree, I find that pretty dangerous.
 I know that because my father is a computer scientist and he’s interested in the dangers on the net” (focus group K, from school 4).

 4.3.
 Personalization: influencing news feeds through small (in)action(s)